edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

 [^5]: Under Linux this is simply a matter of issuing a command like `chmod 755 barbie.cgi`.

 [^6]: Documented here: <https://www.xs4all.nl/service/installeren/hosting/mail-a-form-toevoegen/>.

-[^7]: The script is also written for Python 1.4, and some of the code is incompatible with modern (Python 3) interpreters.
-It would probably be possible to update it to Python 3 pretty easily.

 [^8]: I'm not actually sure if this behavior was any different on late-'90s browsers.